karthikshanmuganathan/karthikshanmuganathan/README.md

-- 👋 Hi, I’m @karthikshanmuganathan
+- 👋 Hi, I’m @karthik_shanmuganathan
 - 👀 I’m interested in architecture, open source and data analytics
 - 🌱 I’m currently learning coding in Java
 - 💞️ I’m looking to collaborate on cloud architecture and data analytics